Why Everest Base Camp Trek is Popular?

 Everest Base Camp Trek or Trekking in the Everest region is a perfect blend of enjoying the serene beauty of the Himalayas with the vibrant culture and tradition of the Sherpas illuminated by the highest peak of the world Mt.
 Everest.
 Blessed with the majestic landscape and breathtaking view of the sunrise every day, Everest beholds the dream of every adventure-seeking travel lover out there.
 Every day here brings you delightful surprises accompanied by the friendly locals with their warm hospitality.
-The majestic Himalayas, beautiful surrounding, irresistible trails, engaging locals, and exquisite land of adventure makes the Everest region a recurring name in the bucket list of travelers.
+The majestic Himalayas, beautiful surroundings, irresistible trails, engaging locals, and exquisite land of adventure makes the Everest region a recurring name in the bucket list of travelers.
 With the cosmic Everest within reach of your arms to embrace, Everest Region is the most popular trekking destination in the world.

 Located in Solukhumbu district of Nepal in the northeastern tip of the country, Everest region makes most of the country enclosed by the Sagarmatha National Park.
 The highest point of the world, Mt.
 Everest (Sagarmatha in Nepali, Chomolungma in local Tibetan, and Zhumulangma in Chinese) lies here with the southern Base Camp.
 The Sagarmatha National Park made its way into the UNESCO Natural world heritage site in 1976 AD.
 This National Park has an area of 1148 sq km and consists of three of the mountains over 8000 meters of elevation (Everest, Lhoste, and Cho Oyu).

 Despite being in the rural half of Nepal, travelers enter the Everest region through Lukla Airport, which is the most efficient way to reach there.
 Thousands of others also hike from the original circuit starting from Jiri or Salleri to reach the lower Khumbu and Everest regions.
 The main area provides over a dozen of trekking trails beside the Everest Base Camp (EBC) trail.
 This enables visitors to select from diverse categories of treks with different difficulty and length.
 The view of Everest and surrounding is delightful from all these treks.
-Let us know a bit about Everest and the whole Khumbu region which answers our question once and for all.
+Let us know a bit about Everest Base Camp Trek and the whole Khumbu region which answers our question once and for all.

 History of Everest region